All Episodes

 And he writes, imposing an absolute requirement that a nominee be of a particular gender and race is effectively an affirmative action pledge, and it's precisely what the Supreme Court has already declared to be unconstitutional.

-That Biden, which I which he quoted all of this, um, that Biden eliminated a generation of progressive jurists with with different racial and gender labels.
+And then Turley even reiterated this on Twitter and the National Review pointing out that Joe Pollock had a great piece on this today, that Biden, which he quoted all of this, that Biden eliminated a generation of progressive jurists with different racial and gender labels.

-Biden has unwisely now limited his options by preemptively declaring the 2020 campaign and his first Supreme Court nominee would be an African American woman.
+Biden has unwisely now limited his options by preemptively declaring the 2020 campaign and his first Supreme Court nominee would be an African-American woman.

 In a stroke, he disqualified dozens of liberal progressive jurists for no other reason than their race and their gender.